Starting your clerkship

 Surgery

-You'll complete a mandatory three-week general surgery rotation.
-There are two, three-week selective rotations that you can choose from the following nine surgical specialties: cardiac, neurosurgery, otolaryngology (ear, nose and throat), pediatric general surgery, plastics, orthopedics, thoracics, vascular surgery and urology.
-You'lll be scheduled for call duty.
+Complete a mandatory 3 week general surgery rotation.
+There are 2, 3-week selective rotations that you can choose from the following nine surgical specialties: cardiac, neurosurgery, otolaryngology (ear, nose and throat), pediatric general surgery, plastics, orthopedics, thoracics, vascular surgery and urology.

 Electives